 We all have gotten ill at some point and remember how much you wish for your normal body when you are unwell?
 Your physical health should be a priority in your personal development plan as it plays a great role in improving the quality of your life.

-5. Control your mental health
+5. Take control of your mental health

 As you work on your body, don’t forget to work on your mind.
 Your mental health is crucial to your happiness.
 You could have all the things you think they matter but if your mental health is not in place, you can lack the meaning of all the good things in your life.